Skip to content

 • Multi-site groups with dozens of locations and complex routing requirements

-• Enterprise organizations like Millennium Physician Group—200+ locations, 900+ providers, 34,000+ monthly calls across 1,354 dashboards
+• Enterprise organizations like a large multi-site physician group (200+ locations, FL)—200+ locations, 900+ providers, 34,000+ monthly calls across 1,354 dashboards

-Across all deployments, the platform has processed 26 million+ patient calls with zero lost calls and zero breaches—demonstrating that the integration handles real-world complexity without compromising reliability or security.
+Across all deployments, the platform has processed 27 million+ patient calls with zero lost calls and zero breaches—demonstrating that the integration handles real-world complexity without compromising reliability or security.

 Implementation for eClinicalWorks Practices